hefan/solidus_dynamic_variants/README.md

 1. Backend Products:
 Adds a "Dynamic Variants" checkbox to products which makes the variant creation for the product dynamic.

 ![Backend Products](https://hefan.github.io/images/be_products.png)

 2. Backend Options:
-Adds a "Surcharge" field to option values which contains optional surcharges for specific option values.
+Adds a "Surcharge" field to option values which contains optional surcharges for specific options.

 ![Backend Options](https://hefan.github.io/images/be_options.png)

 3. Frontend Product Detail Screen:
 Renders Select Boxes for each Option instead of Radio Buttons for each Variant

 ![Frontend Products](https://hefan.github.io/images/fe_products.png)

 The process of dynamic variant creation in the frontend works like this:
 - Shows all available options as dropdowns in product screen (see above).